Scientists detect legacy of first stars

 All the elements heavier than these three had to be forged inside stars through the process of nuclear fusion.

-The calcium in our bones, the phosphorous in our DNA and the iron in our blood comes from successive generations of stars that seeded the cosmic environment when they went supernova and exploded at the end of their lives.
+The calcium in our bones, the phosphorus in our DNA and the iron in our blood comes from successive generations of stars that seeded the cosmic environment when they went supernova and exploded at the end of their lives.

 The oxygen in MACS1149-JD1 by definition therefore has to reach back to a time earlier than it is being seen.